-Councillors have direct control over the Council's financial and operating policies.
-Elected members are required to complete a Notice of Registerable Interests and notify the Council of any changes within 28 days.
+Councillors have direct control over the council's financial and operating policies.
+Elected members are required to complete a Notice of Registerable Interests and notify the council of any changes within 28 days.
 Declarations of interests in meetings, including the personal interest of partners, relatives or friends, are also recorded in the minutes of the meeting and in a register, both of which are open to public inspection.

 Note 30 refers to the allowances paid to members.
-A detailed breakdown of these figures can be found on the Council's website.
+A detailed breakdown of these figures can be found on the council's website.

-The Council has representation on various voluntary bodies.
-During 2018/19, the Council paid grants totalling £0.022m (2017/18 £0.022m) to some of these organisations.
+The council has representation on various voluntary bodies.
+During 2019/20, the council did not pay grants to any of these bodies (2018/19 £0.022m to some of these organisations).